Selim1710/Selim1710/README.md

 ◉ I graduate in March 12, 2022 from IUBAT, Dhaka, Bangladesh <br/>
 ◉ Currently, I am working as a Jr. Web developer in a software company. <br/>
-◉ Now i am learning vue.js and creating a project which is based on HTML, CSS, Bootstrap, Vue.js and Laravel <br/>
+◉ Now, I am learning vue.js and creating a project which is based on HTML, CSS, Bootstrap, Vue.js and Laravel <br/>
 ◉ Reach me via email: mdselimhossainsuhag@gmail.com <br/>

 <!--